-Advanced writing, post-apocalyptic werecanine roleplaying game since 2001
+Advanced writing, human extinction, werecanine roleplaying game since 2001

 Welcome!
 We recommend starting here.